GeoRath/Climate-680/index.md

 ## Summary
 Although my topic question was simple and already has a wealth of research behind it I still feel as though I have learned a lot from this project.
 I have learned a lot about coding in python and how to best utilze python to help me understand what my data is showing me.
 My data analysis also helped me visualize oceanic behaviors more clearly and helped me build a better understanding of how different variables in the ocean impact each other as well as how much is missing from painting the full picture of the ocean's behavior.

-Technically, I had to work through nan data creating issues in my data analysis as well as finding workarounds for computing around a large dataset like AVISO.
+Technically, I had to work through NaN data creating issues in my data analysis as well as finding workarounds for computing around a large dataset like AVISO.
 I also furthered my competency with python but also found how to better address my own errors and problems with research and guides from different corners of the internet.
 In the future I would like to further explore other variables that impact sea surface height and work on making my plots more interesting to look at and find ways for them to provide even more context to the full story they can tell.

 ## References and Relevant Articles

+Bamber J, et al. (2018).
+The land ice contribution to sea level during the satellite era.
+Environmental Research Letters : ERL., 13(6). https://doi.org/10.1088/1748-9326/aac2f0

+Cazenave A, Henry O, Munier S, et al. Estimating ENSO Influence on the Global Mean Sea Level, 1993-2010.
+Marine Geodesy.
+2012;35:82-97. doi:10.1080/01490419.2012.718209

+Hamlington, B. D., Cheon, S. H., Thompson, P. R., Merrifield, M. A., Nerem, R. S., Leben, R. R., and Kim, K.-Y. (2016), An ongoing shift in Pacific Ocean sea level, J. Geophys.
+Res.
+Oceans, 121, 5084– 5097, doi:10.1002/2016JC011815.

+Hamlington, B. D., Frederikse, T., Thompson, P. R., Willis, J. K., Nerem, R. S., & Fasullo, J. T. (2021).
+Past, present, and future Pacific sea-level change.
+Earth's Future, 8, e2020EF001839. https://doi.org/10.1029/2020EF001839

+Merrifield, M. A., and Maltrud, M. E. (2011), Regional sea level trends due to a Pacific trade wind intensification, Geophys.
+Res.
+Lett., 38, L21605, doi:10.1029/2011GL049576.

+WCRP Global Sea Level Budget Group: Global sea-level budget 1993–present, Earth Syst.
+Sci.
+Data, 10, 1551–1590, https://doi.org/10.5194/essd-10-1551-2018, 2018.

 ### Acknowledgements
 #### Timberlake - Executive Coding Assistant